diogosoares22/ACSOS22-ML-Adaptation-Framework/README.md

-# A Framework for Adapting Machine Learning Components
+# Self-Adapting Machine Learning-based Systems via a Probabilistic Model Checking Framework

-This document details how to set-up the environment for reproducing the results from the paper **A Framework for Adapting Machine Learning Components**, accepted at ACSOS 2022.
+This document details how to set-up the environment for reproducing the results from the paper **Self-Adapting Machine Learning-based Systems via a Probabilistic Model Checking Framework**, published in TAAS 2024.

 ## Citing

 If you use our work, please cite:

 ```
-@inproceedings{casimiro2022acsos,
-  title={A Framework for Adapting Machine Learning Components},
+@article{casimiro2024self,
+  title={Self-Adapting Machine Learning-based Systems via a Probabilistic Model Checking Framework},
-  author={Casimiro, Maria and Romano, Paolo and Garlan, David and Rodrigues, Luis},
+  author={Casimiro, Maria and Soares, Diogo and Garlan, David and Rodrigues, Lu{\'\i}s and Romano, Paolo},
-  year={2022},
-  booktitle={Proceedings of the 2022 IEEE International Conference on Autonomic Computing and Self-Organizing Systems (ACSOS)}
+  journal={ACM Transactions on Autonomous and Adaptive Systems},
+  year={2024},
+  publisher={ACM New York, NY}
 }
 ```